toumorokoshi/tome/docs/index.md

 $ my-command android debug
 $ my-command work start-my-server
 $ my-command work my-team provision-my-service
+# print a list of all commands and usage
+$ my-command
 ```

 And add in some features for discoverability:

 * tab-completion
-* search all available commands
+* search all available commands (just enter your command with no arguments)
-* TBD: help commands
+* TODO: help commands
-* TBD: interactive search and autocomplete of commands

 ## Why?